|

 limitations of a 20 round magazine.
 Despite its 20+ lbs. of weight, soldiers and

 Marines swore by it.
-Many Marines preferred their guns in a WWI configuration and so
+Many Marines preferred their guns in a W.W.I configuration and

-often removed the bipod to save weight .
-The carrying handle, a late addition to the
+so often removed the bipod to save weight .
+The carrying handle, a late addition to

 paratroopers in W.W.II.
-More common examples include the American M-14, Belgian FN
+More common postwar examples include the American M-14,

-FAL, and German G-3.
-All suffer from the same basic problem, too much weight for an
+Belgian FN FAL, and German G-3.
+All suffer from the same basic problem, too much

-individual combat weapon and excessive recoil in full automatic mode, which has led to
+weight for an individual combat weapon and excessive recoil in full automatic mode, which

 The remarkable German FG42 was created for the